kayashley/myFlix2.0/README.md

 This Movie API is a Node.js application that provides information about movies, directors, and genres.
 It is designed to resemble a simplified version of Netflix, allowing users to look up details about their favorite movies.

-The API is hosted on Heroku and fetches data remotely from MongoDB Atlas, providing a seamless and scalable solution for storing and retrieving movie-related information.
+The API is hosted on Railway and fetches data remotely from MongoDB Atlas, providing a seamless and scalable solution for storing and retrieving movie-related information.

 ## Technologies Used